Maximalord/Serverlessapi/README.md

 Enable and configure Application Insights for monitoring your Azure Functions.
 Refer to [Step 9](#9-monitor-and-diagnose) in the README for details.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or feedback, contact [Your Name](mailto:your.email@example.com).

 ```

-Replace `your-username` and `your-repo` with your actual GitHub username and repository name.
-Adjust the contact information, license, and other sections as needed for your project.
-This README provides an overview, instructions for getting started, details about functionality, and information on how to contribute.